Cyril Stiles

 Cyril Alec "Bob" Stiles (10 October 1904 – 5 March 1985) was a New Zealand rower.
-He won a Silver medal at the 1932 Summer Olympics in Los Angeles in the coxless pairs with partner Rangi Thompson.
-He also won a Bronze medal at the 1938 British Empire Games in Sydney in the eights.
+He won a silver medal at the 1932 Summer Olympics in Los Angeles in the coxless pairs with partner Rangi Thompson.
+He also won a bronze medal at the 1938 British Empire Games in Sydney in the eights.

-A Christchurch street is named after Stiles.
-Stiles Place runs off another street named after a New Zealand rower; that is Arnst Place named after Richard Arnst.
-Both are near that part of the Avon River used by local rowers known as Kerr's Reach.
+Stiles Place, a Christchurch street, is named after Stiles.
+The street runs off Arnst Place, named after Richard Arnst, another New Zealand rower.
+Both are near a part of the Avon River used by rowers, locally known as Kerr's Reach.